sergmoro1/yii2-uploader/README.md

     <?= Upload::widget([
         'model'       => $model,
+        'draggable'   => true,
         'cropAllowed' => true,
+        'limit'       => 5,
     ]) ?>
 ```

-If image should be cropped, subdirectory `original` need to be define.
+If image should be cropped, subdirectories `original`, `main`, `thumb` must to be defined.

-May be uploaded any amount of files for one model but files amount can be limited by `maxFiles` parameter of the widget.
+May be uploaded any amount of files for one model but files amount can be limited by `limit` parameter of the widget.

 Description of uploaded files
 -----------------------------